nataliacct/nataliacct.github.io/README.md

 Oversaw the implementation of SOP and internal policies adhered to by all my team

-Liaised and coordinated with external: auditor, tax officer, supplier / vendors, government, and consultant
+Liaised and coordinated with external: auditor, bank officers, tax officer, supplier / vendors, government, and consultant

 Mentored, and led Finance, and accounting team